 Why does Riga have so much Art Nouveau architecture?

-One of the reasons Riga is such an Art Nouveau hot spot is that the city expanded a lot in the 1900s, when Art Nouveau was a popular style.
-There was also a lot of home-grown architects who put their stamp on the city.
+One of the reasons Riga is such an Art Nouveau hot spot is that the city expanded a lot in the 1900s when Art Nouveau was a popular style.
+There were also a lot of home-grown architects who put their stamp on the city.
 The most famous is Mikhail Eisenstein, father of the Soviet early film director, Sergei Eisenstein.

 There are a number of different Art Nouveau styles in Riga, including Eclectic, Perpendicular, National Romantic and Neo-Classical.
 Most of the Art Nouveau architecture is a semi-circular ring outside the old town of Riga, and just outside the pretty canal area.
 Luckily, it is a small city, so it is easy to walk around and see most of the sights on foot.
 It is also very pleasant to walk around, as there are plenty of parks and green areas to wander through or take breaks in.

 How long does the Riga Art Nouveau Walking Tour take?

 In this walking itinerary, I’ll suggest seven stunning examples of Art Nouveau architecture around the city centre, plus the streets where you can discover many more.
 Purely to walk the route will take around 30 minutes, so adding in time in the museum and stops, I estimate this tour will take a minimum of 1.5 hours, but longer if you want to linger a while or to take any of the detours I suggest.
 Now, full disclosure: I have also included a couple of stops that are not Art Nouveau, but they are so delightful and they fall along the route, that I couldn’t not recommend them.